NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 Planned enhancements to improve and expand the project:

 - 📈 **Financial Attribution Analysis**
-  Use extracted financial metrics to analyze performance drivers, valuation signals, and relative comparisons across sectors or companies.
+  Use financial metrics to analyze performance, valuations, and relative comparisons across sectors or companies.

 - 📊 **Interactive Dashboard**
   Build a front-end (e.g., Streamlit, Dash, or Power BI) to visualize financial metrics.

-- 🔎 **Data Extraction from Text (NLP / Regex)**
+- 🔎 **Data Extraction from Text **
-  Extract structured data from notes, disclosures, or embedded text fields using natural language processing and pattern recognition.
+  Extract structured data from notes, disclosures, or embedded text fields using NLP / Regex

 ---